icon icon icon icon icon icon icon

 The Lake Chad Basin crisis is affecting more than 17 million people across northeastern Nigeria, Cameroon’s Far North region, western Chad and southeastern Niger.

-About the Crisis in the Lake Chad Basin region
+About the crisis in the Lake Chad Basin region

 Due the ravages of violent conflict, extreme poverty, underdevelopment and climate change, more than 11 million people are in need of humanitarian assistance.
 Most of the 2.4 million displaced by the crisis – more than half of them children – are sheltering in communities who are among the poorest in the world.
 Across the region, over 7 million people – one in three families – is food insecure, and malnutrition rates have reached critical levels, particularly in the northeast of Nigeria.